KBPsystem777/100-Days-Of-React/README.md

 ### [Day 20](#day-20)

 - August 9, 2018.
 Been busy lately with work and projects at our start up like instant messaging app and studying [WebSocket](https://www.npmjs.com/package/websocket), [Socket.IO](https://socket.io/).

+- August 21, 2018.
+Finally, got the chance to continue this journey!
+My birthday just got passed and it was awesome.
+Today I just added some links on the LifeCycle APIs above on [Day 19](#day-19)